A Basic Guide to Loan Amortisation

 Amortised vs. Unamortised Loans

 Unlike amortised loans, unamortised loans require the borrower to make interest-only payments during the bulk of the repayment period and end with a balloon payment at the end for the entireity of remaining principal.
-For some people, unamortized loans are a more attractive option because of the lower monthly repayment that only consists of interest expenses.
+For some people, unamortised loans are a more attractive option because of the lower monthly repayment that only consists of interest expenses.

-Although you aren’t paying any principal at the outset (and as such not gaining equity), unamortized loans provide low affordable payments until you get a large amount of cash.
-Unamortized loans work best for people who receive sporadic lump-sum payments, such as those who rely on bonuses, commission or contract completion (e.g., real estate agents).
+Although you aren’t paying any principal at the outset (and as such not gaining equity), unamortised loans provide low affordable payments until you get a large amount of cash.
+Unamortised loans work best for people who receive sporadic lump-sum payments, such as those who rely on bonuses, commission or contract completion (e.g., real estate agents).
 Typically, personal line of credit and balance transfers tend to be unamortised.
 Some education loans are also unamortised as they require interest-only payment for a significant length of time.

 Knowing how much you will pay every month and how much total interest you will pay is important in making any borrowing decisions.
 This information will help you determine if the cost of the loan is actually worth it for your needs.